 Quite simply, no; they don’t want you to think too much about your decision to call.
-Instead, they want to catch you in a vulnerable moment, get you on the line, and hook you with a commitment, all before your really know what you’re getting into.
+Instead, they want to catch you in a vulnerable moment.
+Once you’re on the line, they want to hook you with a commitment, before you know what you’re getting into.
 You may assume that 411 PAIN or Ask Gary are doing all the work of vetting and matching you with the best-suited car accident lawyer for your claim, but this is not the case.

 How Does 411 PAIN Decide Which Attorney Is Best Suited to Handle Your Case?

-After seeing the ads, you may be left with the impression that it’s an honor for an attorney to be associated with 411 Pain or any other “for-profit” accident referral services.
+After seeing the ads, you may be left with the impression that it’s an honor for a personal injury attorney to be associated with 411 PAIN or any other “for-profit” accident referral services.
 Or that the attorneys that they employ are at the top of the industry.
-But how does 411-Pain really decide who they will accept into their “exclusive” network?
+But how does 411 PAIN really decide who they will accept into their “exclusive” network?

 Their ads fail to tell you that the founder, Dr. Lewin, is a chiropractor, not a lawyer.
-They also don’t tell you that the lawyers who elect to become members of 411-Pain pay a monthly fee to receive case referrals.
-In reality, for-profit lawyer referral services such as 411 Pain merely act as the middleman.
-They take your call, transfer you to a random attorney, then get paid.
-In fact, you could accomplish the very same thing by calling the first attorney you find in an internet search.
+They also don’t tell you that the lawyers who join 411 PAIN pay a monthly fee to receive case referrals.
+For-profit lawyer referral services like 411 PAIN act as middlemen by taking your call, transferring you to a random attorney, then getting paid.
+You could accomplish the very same thing by calling the first attorney you find in an internet search.

-By calling 411-Pain, you place your trust in an individual sitting in a call center who is neither a licensed attorney nor a physician.
+By calling 411 PAIN, you’re trusting someone in a call center who is neither a licensed attorney nor a physician.
 Instead, the person answering your call may be fresh out of high school, a part-time college student, or someone with no more knowledge about personal injury claims than yourself.

 Once they have you on the line, the operator refers you to whichever attorney is next in line and has paid their monthly fee.
 That’s the extent of their matchmaking skills.
 The attorney you end up with may have little or no experience in handling auto collision cases; after all, skills or experience aren’t part of the admissions requirements.

-In 2011, I had lunch with an individual who described herself as an “attorney liaison” for 411-Pain.
-At no point did I have any interest in joining this group, but I took lunch with a colleague to get an inside look at the process.
-She informed us that we would have to pay a fee (I believe it was monthly) and that we would then receive cases either directed or referred to us by a call center.
+In 2011, I had lunch with an individual who described herself as an “attorney liaison” for 411 PAIN.
+At no point did I have any interest in joining this group.
+However, I decided to take lunch with a colleague to get an inside look at the process.
+She informed us that we would have to pay a monthly fee to receive cases.
+The cases would either be directed or referred to us by a call center.

-Needless to say, I was surprised to hear that someone in a random call center would be making the determination of which client would be sent to which attorney.
-I guess I thought that the lawyer referral service employed in-house specialists who would analyze the case and determine the best person for the job.
+Obviously, I was surprised to hear that someone in a call center would be matching clients and attorneys.
+I guess I thought the lawyer referral service employed in-house specialists to determine the best person for the job.
 Perhaps that was wishful thinking.
-Instead, the only two qualifications are: is the lawyer in the same town as the client and have they paid their fees.

 For a free legal consultation, call 833-552-7274

-The Florida Bar of Governors approved new rules regulating attorneys who accept clients from for-profit lawyer referral services.
-One recommendation prohibits lawyers from accepting a referral from a service that also referred the client for another professional service, such as medical care, although the Florida Supreme Court has not yet adopted any new rules as of this time.
+In 2014, the Florida Bar approved new rules regulating attorneys who accept clients from for-profit lawyer referral services.
+One recommendation prohibits lawyers from accepting a referral from a service that also referred the client for another professional service, such as medical care.
+For more information on current Florida laws concerning lawyer referral services, you can consult the most recent Florida statutes.

-The Florida Attorney General filed a lawsuit against 411-PAIN.
+In 2012, the Florida Attorney General filed a lawsuit against 411 PAIN.
 A “Stipulated Consent Final Judgment” was entered which provided in part, that “411-PAIN” shall not:

 “Use any advertising that promises any specific amount of monetary reward.”